AyushmmanSaini/Startup-info-scrapper/README.md

 3) number_fetch.py: The phn numbers of the companies is not avaiable on either of the websites so, this script scrapes the phone numbers from their individual websites.
 Though this script is not at all perfect.
 It can only find 2-3 phn numbers from 10 websites.

 If you want to use these script you will have to make loads of changes coz this is my first project on github so I did not commit the code on every step.
+** startuplist.csv is one of the final lists that I was able to fetch after running these threescripts.